Course information

 Entry requirements

-We would normally expect applicants to have some level 3 study equivalent to grade C at A Level or PP in a BTEC Diploma, however, we will also consider experience of music technology or electronic music composition and production.
+We would normally expect applicants to have some level 3 study equivalent to grade C at A-level or PP in a BTEC Diploma.
+However, we will also consider experience of playing a musical instrument or other music-related experience.
 Offers will be made specific to your educational background and experience.

 Admission is by interview and/or by submission of a portfolio.
-The portfolio should include two tracks of original music and a written description of experience in music, technology and computing.
+The portfolio should include two tracks of original music.

 International qualifications